Form SS-5: Application for a Social Security Card

 How long does it take to get a Social Security card?

 Processing times vary by application method.
 If you apply online through the SSA's iSSNRC system (for eligible replacement cards), you typically receive your card within 14 business days.
-Mail-in applications take 2-4 weeks to process, plus 7-10 business days for mailing — total of 3-6 weeks.
+Mail-in applications take 2–4 weeks to process, plus additional mailing time.
 In-person applications are usually processed within 2 weeks.
-Newborns enrolled through the hospital EAB program receive their cards within 4 weeks of birth.
+Newborns enrolled through the hospital EAB program receive their cards within approximately 4 weeks of birth.
+Times can lengthen during peak periods such as tax season.
+Always verify current processing times at ssa.gov/number-card.

 Can I apply for a Social Security card online?